Tomato Basil Tortellini Salad

 What to Serve with Tortellini Salad

-I feel like 80% of my food related Google searches are “what to serve with grilled chicken” or “what to serve with meatloaf.”
+I feel like 80% of my food-related Google searches are “what to serve with grilled chicken” or “what to serve with meatloaf.”
 If you’re like me, let me help you out a little in this department.

 The tomato basil tortellini salad is delicious as both a side or as the main star of dinner.
 I’m perfectly happy with just a big bowl of this and calling it a night.
-If you’re not oppose to double carb-ing, it would be lovely with a slice of fresh bread.
+If you’re not opposed to double carb-ing, it would be lovely with a slice of fresh bread.

 No grill?
 No problem.
 Serve it as a side to a crowd paired with these baked roast beef sliders or BBQ slow cooker pulled pork sliders for a fun summer dinner.